 Clontarf has nice views of the Spit with its busy boats and cars racing over the bridge.
 There are big shady trees on the reserve where parents and carers can spread blankets and towels and easily keep an eye on children in the pool enclosure.

-The beach and reserve are a safe distance from the carpark behind.
+The beach and Clontarf Reserve are a safe distance from the car park behind.
 There’s heaps of space for ball games on the reserve.

-The playground is large and has great equipment on a ship theme, with plenty of shade.
+The playground is large and has great equipment with plenty of shade.
 There are showers by the pool enclosure.

-There are sandy beach areas to the right and left of the netted baths, good for swimming.
+There are sandy beach areas to the right and left of the netted baths, good for swimming though the netted baths are safest.
 The area between the baths and the boat club makes a great play space at low tide.

 Cafes: Kiosk open daily 10am–4pm sells hot and cold snacks and drinks.
-There’s also Clonnies, a real sit-down restaurant…. and guess what, we’ve never been!
+There’s also Bosk, a real sit-down grown-up restaurant, phone number 9948 2373

 Shade: Not on the beach but lots of shady trees on the reserve